wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### B1.
 Main Entrance
  - [ ]
 - Enchanted marble steps lead up 5 feet to a small plaza at the Biblioplex's entrance.
 The double door’s vertical handles are each carved in the likeness of a robed scholar.
-During the day. the doors stand open.
-At night, the doors are closed, locked, and sealed with an arcane lock spell.
+During the day, the doors stand open.
+At night, the doors are closed, locked, and sealed with an *arcane lock* spell.
 A successful DC 25 Dexterity check using thieves’ tools opens the lock (DC 35 while the arcane lock is in effect).
-Only the Biblioplex’s reference librarians and certain faculty members know the arcane lock's password.
+Only the Biblioplex’s reference librarians and certain faculty members know the *arcane lock*'s password.

 ###### B2.
 Biblioplex Lounge
  - [ ]